 Jackie: “I usually do major decluttering in the Spring, but this season it went into hyper-drive.
 Our house has a lot of closet space and side attics, making it easy to store stuff for another day.
 We decluttered and organized 3 side attics and several other closets in the house.
 We also transformed a toy room into a kid cave for my now-all-double-digit kids.
 Part of the cluttering also involves organizing photos, newspaper clippings, and kids’ art into a digital format… but this is still an ongoing work in progress.”

 Beth: “The kids being home every day for digital learning was an unexpected blessing in regard to the consistent routine required to complete the potty training process for Tank, my almost one-year-old Shorkie.
 The kids and I also did some fun, staged photos to entertain ourselves.
 Here’s Tank as Sir Elton John.”

 Kristal: “I have enjoyed more outdoor time each day in our yard.
 Get to soak in more of the sunshine with quick pee breaks for Lucy and no commute, making my evenings with family WAY longer and more relaxed!”

 Shayla: “My life really hasn’t changed too much.
 One goal is less TV and social media scrolling.
 So far I’ve done an ok job to replace these things with an old hobby: sketching and watercolor painting.
 I try to do this for a couple of hours throughout the week with a podcast, music, or silence in the background.
 Or find a video tutorial to follow along with to learn new techniques.
 I hope to keep doing more of this hobby!”

 Looking for guidance, help, ideas?
 Let’s chat!

 Whether you need help guiding your business through the challenges of COVID, or leading your team through remote work, we can help.
-Set up a time to visit with Steve about the tools you can use to make this a positive and productive experience.
+Get in touch with us to talk about the tools you can use to make this a positive and productive experience.